 Ways to Maintain a Positive Mindset

 Staying positive can be difficult, especially when dealing with an addiction.
 You’re going to have a lot of good days and a lot of bad days when going through addiction treatment at a rehab center.
 It’s easy to want to give up and to give in to your negative emotions and feelings.
 But just like a seed, positivity can flourish and grow.
 All you have to do is nurture this mindset.
-Here are several ways for nurturing a positive mindset:
+Here are several ways of nurturing a positive mindset:

 - Keeping a gratitude journal.
 This technique is often used by those who practice mindfulness-based relapse prevention.
 Write down all of the positive things that happen every day.
 This can be something as major as getting a raise or as minor as having ice cream for dessert.
 Write down anything that brought you joy.

-- Using inspirational books, audio and videos.
+- Using inspirational books, audio, and videos.
 You can even print out inspirational quotes that speak to you.
 Being around inspirational material can keep you motivated.
 It can also increase your overall positivity.

 - Spending time with positive and supportive people.
 This includes family members and friends.
 Get rid of all the toxic people in your life.
 They’ll only hinder your progress.
 If you need additional support, join a support group.
 Both Alcoholics Anonymous and Narcotics Anonymous groups can be quite effective.